Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning

 \textbf{Privacy protection.} Privacy protection measures the amount of privacy information recovered from the reconstructed images.
-Given the lack of a universally perfect privacy assessment metric, we employ a diverse range of metrics including PSNR~\cite{PSNR}, SSIM~\cite{SSIM}, LPIPS~\cite{LPIPS}, and the evaluation network to achieve a more comprehensive assessment: \begin{itemize} \item PSNR is the logarithmic average distance between the original and reconstructed images.
-A higher PSNR indicates high-quality reconstructed images. \item SSIM captures human perception of image quality better by considering factors like brightness, contrast, and structure.
-SSIM ranges from 0 to 1, with values closer to 1 indicating greater similarity between two images. \item LPIPS assesses the similarity of two images based on the comparison of features extracted by DNNs.
-A value close to 0 indicates a higher similarity between two images.
-LPIPS often better captures semantic and perceptual differences compared to PSNR and SSIM. \item The evaluation network estimates the proportion of noise in the data, producing noise ratio between 0 and 1.
-As mentioned earlier, when the noise ratio exceeds 0.6, the human eye probably recognizes it as noisy data. \end{itemize} More details can be found in Appendix \ref{concrete_formula_assess_privacy}.
+Given the lack of a universally perfect privacy assessment metric, we employ a diverse range of metrics, including PSNR~\cite{PSNR} ($\downarrow$), SSIM~\cite{SSIM} ($\downarrow$), LPIPS~\cite{LPIPS} ($\uparrow$), and the prediction noise ratio of the evaluation network ($\uparrow$), to achieve a more comprehensive assessment.
+Thresholds of 15 for PSNR, 0.5 for SSIM, 0.05 for LPIPS, and a noise ratio of 0.4 from the evaluation network represent the junctures at which human eyes struggle to discern any private information of the original data from recovered data.
+Please see Appendix \ref{concrete_formula_assess_privacy} for a visual guide that illustrates how changes in these values affect the level of privacy exposure.

 \textbf{Time cost.} Time cost is also an important dimension for evaluating a defense.
 We record the time required for a single iteration of the model when employing defenses.